avniir/FontAwesome5PureCSS/README.md

-## How to install & use this local CSS repository in your project?
+## How to install & use this local repository in your project?

 1) Copy the entire 'fa' folder into your project directory